 The House on Sorority Row follows the exploits of a group of sorority girls who just want to have fun.
 Anyone that stands in the way of their good time should watch out as they may just pay with their life.
 When their battle axe of a housemother, Mrs. Slater crosses the ladies by declining their request to have a party at the sorority house, the young women fight back by pulling a masterfully executed prank on Mrs. Slater.
 The only problem is that the joke backfires and they kill her (oops).
-The sisters quickly find they may not have succeeded at killing their housemother when they learn her body is not where they stowed it.
 Shortly thereafter, the girls are preyed upon by an unknown assailant and must fight for their survival.

 The House on Sorority Row is fairly well recognized as a noteworthy revenge-slasher film classic amongst horror fans.
 It employs elements typical to a slasher picture from the early ‘80s but also adds a somewhat unique killer with an inventive weapon to the mix.